How to Reinstate Car Insurance After a Lapse

 Confirm Your Reinstated Policy's Effective Date in Writing

-The date your coverage resumes is not always the date your payment clears.
+The date your coverage resumes isn't always the date your payment clears.
 Some insurers reinstate coverage retroactively to the lapse date; others reinstate only from the payment date forward.
 Get the exact effective date in a written confirmation email or letter.
-This matters especially if you drive a financed vehicle — lenders typically require continuous coverage, and any gap may have already triggered a force-placed insurance charge.
-Review the implications of a lapse on a financed car so you know what to address with your lender.
+If you drive a financed vehicle, this date matters beyond your own records.
+Lenders require continuous coverage, and any gap may have already triggered a force-placed insurance charge.
+Check with your lender about whether the lapse requires a lienholder notification or triggers any penalties on your loan.

 5. 5